-St Christopher’s is your local hospice and we care for people across the boroughs of Bromley, Croydon, Lambeth, Lewisham and Southwark.
+St Christopher’s is your local hospice and, every year, we care for over 6,500 people affected by a terminal illness from Bromley, Croydon, Lambeth, Lewisham and Southwark.

 We have some fantastic gardens opening this year, however, we are always looking to ‘grow’ our garden numbers.

 Everything that our participants do during the festival raises vital funds for your local hospice – and we’ll help and support you every step of the way to make your open garden a great success!

 Jo and John Hopkins kindly opened up their beautiful garden in Beckenham last year.

 John explained, "My mother died at St Christopher’s and my father had often raised funds for St Christopher’s.
 [By opening our garden] we raised over £2,200 for St Christopher's.
 People were so generous in donating things for us to sell on the day.
 So many little things really added up to such an amazing amount, which will make such a difference to the people that the hospice cares for.”

 This year Jo and John will be keeping it simple and just gathering with friends and family and you could get involved too by either opening your garden to the public or just for family and friends to raise some money for St Christopher’s.